The Free Earth Manifesto

 - Sexuality.
 Consenting adults are free to engage in any amorous or reproductive behavior or relationship, unless or until they violate the rights of others.

 - Self-Defense.
 Every person has the right to defend himself against aggression, and to aid others or seek their aid for such defense, so long as they use no greater force than necessary to prevent or minimize the harm caused by the aggression.
-Peaceful adults have the right to keep and bear any weapon except those so clearly suited for indiscriminate killing that their mere possession puts the surrounding community at risk.
+Peacable adults have the right to keep and bear any weapon except those so clearly suited for indiscriminate killing that their mere possession puts the community at risk.

 - Equal Liberty.
 The rights of individuals may not be denied or abridged based on sex, wealth, ethnicity, nationality, language, beliefs, or sexual orientation.

 - Due Process.
-Those accused of aggression have the right to 1) be presumed innocent, 2) be free from arbitrary searches and incarceration, 3) know and understand the charges against them, 4) have assistance of counsel, 5) examine incriminating evidence and confront incriminating witnesses, 6) subpoena exculpatory witnesses, 7) abstain from self-incrimination, 8) be free from ex post facto charges and double jeopardy, 9) be present at a fair speedy public trial in an impartial court, and 10) be tried by an impartial jury informed of its right to nullify laws they consider unjust.
+Those accused of aggression have the right to 1) be presumed innocent, 2) be free from arbitrary searches and arbitrary incarceration, 3) know and understand the charges against them, 4) have assistance of counsel, 5) examine incriminating evidence and confront incriminating witnesses, 6) subpoena exculpatory witnesses, 7) abstain from self-incrimination, 8) be free from ex post facto charges and double jeopardy, 9) be present at a fair speedy public trial in an impartial court, and 10) be tried by an impartial jury informed of its right to nullify laws they consider unjust.

-- Punishment.
-Persons who suffer material damages shall enjoy full restitution from the person(s) duly convicted of intentionally, recklessly, or negligently causing those damages.
+- Justice.
+Persons who suffer material damages have the right to full restitution from those duly convicted of intentionally, recklessly, or negligently causing such damages.
 Persons duly convicted of intentionally, recklessly, or negligently injuring or endangering anyone's body, or who wantonly cause more damages than they can repay, shall also lose bodily autonomy and social contact for a term reasonably proportional to the harm or risk caused.
 No person shall suffer cruel or unusual punishment, nor be punished for crimes not yet committed, except insofar as planning a crime or creating a risk are themselves reasonably considered crimes.

 Nature